Azizah-Giwa/TikTok-Project/README.md

 Similar to view count, there are far more videos with < 100,000 likes than there are videos with more.
 However, in this case, there is more of a taper, as the data skews right, with many videos at the upper extremity of like count.

-I will also create a box plot to examine the spread of values in the 'video_comment_count' column.
+I will also create a box plot to examine the spread of values in the `video_comment_count` column.

 ![TikTok Project](assets/input_14.png)

 ![TikTok Project](assets/put_14.png)

-I will also create a histogram of the values in the 'video_comment_count' column to further explore the distribution of this variable.
+I will also create a histogram of the values in the `video_comment_count` column to further explore the distribution of this variable.

 ![TikTok Project](assets/input_15.png)